puppetlabs/control-repo/README.md

 1. Install GitLab.
  - https://about.gitlab.com/downloads/

-2. After GitLab is installed you may sign if with the `root` user and password `5iveL!fe`.
+2. After GitLab is installed you may sign in with the `root` user and password `5iveL!fe`.

 3. Make a user for yourself.